-Nothing is more frustrating when growing potatoes than to find them suddenly wilting and dying in the garden.
+Nothing is more frustrating when growing potatoes than to find the plants suddenly wilting and dying in the garden.
 So what is potato wilt and how can you prevent wilted potato plants in the first place?
 Keep reading to learn more about controlling potato wilt disease and its causes.

 What is Potato Wilt?